top of page

 “And you owe my brother one, too.”
 Ignacio released his grip on Lucas’s shirt and shoved him away.
 He turned and leaned down to pick up his chair, and that was all the opening Lucas needed.

-He tightened his grip on the napkin dispenser, drew it back, and brought it down hard on the back of Ignacio’s head.
-The satisfying sound was like a coconut hitting the hard ground.
-The asshole’s arms went limp at his sides, he teetered forward like a tree being felled in the forest and landed smack in the middle of the table.
+The asshole’s arms went limp at his sides.
+He teetered forward like a tree being felled in the forest and landed smack in the middle of the table.
 There was a crack and a snap before the legs gave out.
-The whole thing collapsed to the floor, taking Ignacio with it, and sending peanut shells and dirt flying up around him.
+The whole thing collapsed to the floor, taking Ignacio with it and sending peanut shells and dirt flying up around him.

 Mateo was stunned.
 He wobbled as he looked at his brother, then back up at Lucas.